lquesada/ComfyUI-Prompt-Combinator/README.md

 "🔢 Prompt Combinator" is a node that generates all possible combinations of prompts from several lists of strings.

+"🔢 Prompt Combinator Merger" is a node that enables merging the output of two different "🔢 Prompt Combinator" nodes.

 Download the following example workflow from [here](prompt-combinator_example_workflow.json) or drag and drop the screenshot into ComfyUI.

 ![Workflow](prompt-combinator_example_workflow.png)